salim-b/revealjs-tpl/README.md

-# Pandoc reveal.js slidehow template
+# Pandoc reveal.js slideshow template

 This is a ready-to-go file compilation to create a [reveal.js](https://revealjs.com/) presentation using [Pandoc](https://pandoc.org/).